astrohart/MFR/MFR.GUI.Launchers.Dialogs.Actions.Constants/README.md

 ##### Summary

-Launches the error report dialog box.
+Launches the Profile Name dialog box.

 <a name='F-MFR-GUI-Launchers-Dialogs-Actions-Constants-DialogLauncherAction-LaunchHelpExplainerDialog'></a>
 ### LaunchHelpExplainerDialog `constants`

 ##### Summary

-Launches the Help dialog tghat explains what Profiles are.
+Launches the Help dialog that explains what Profiles are.

+<a name='F-MFR-GUI-Launchers-Dialogs-Actions-Constants-DialogLauncherAction-LaunchProfileNameDialog'></a>
+### LaunchProfileNameDialog `constants`

+##### Summary

+Launches the Profile Name dialog box.

 <a name='T-MFR-GUI-Launchers-Dialogs-Actions-Constants-Properties-Resources'></a>
 ## Resources `type`